 When is the next Young Königswinter Conference?

-The 58th Young Königswinter Conference will be held from July 25 to July 29, 2018.
+The 60th Young Königswinter Conference will be held online on July 16, 2020.

 When are the applications due for the next Young Köniswinter Conference?